CQCL/pytket-docs/manual/manual_zx.rst

     diag, bound_map = circuit_to_zx(c)

     in3, out3 = bound_map[Qubit(3)]
-    # Qubit 3 was discarded, so out3 will be None
+    # Qubit 3 was discarded, so out3 won't give a vertex
-    print(out3)
     # Look at the neighbour of the input to check the first operation is the X
     n = diag.neighbours(in3)[0]
     print(diag.get_vertex_ZXGen(n))